mrjeoffrey/ohmybooks/README.md

 * Instead of using the front end we developed for our first project, we will start from scratch.
 Doing so will help us reinforce our existing front-end abilities and solidify our understanding of the dynamic between the front end and back end.
 Also, this will likely improve our skills since that first project, so with a stronger foundation now we can build a better application, using all of the additional practice we have had in the last several weeks.

-## Oh My Books!
+## Oh My, Books!
 A Book Review Web Application

 While book reviews are a common feature on bookstore applications or online stores that sell books, the world wide web lacks an application that solely focuses on making users post a review on particular books, the way Yelp does with restaurants and other businesses or Rotten Tomatoes with TV shows and movies.
 It is with this thought and concept in mind that we have decided to develop this application.